Jeansen/cdmn/README.md

 increase), which flashes (updates) every second but only if there is at least 1% of activity.
 Setting the sensitivity to 50 would result in the LED-like gauge to flash first at 50% load with the color of 124.
 It is also possible to use fractions of seconds, e.g. 0.1, 1.1 and so on.

-## Visual styles - invert

-It might be of interest to revert some colors, e.g. when you are interested in how much energy is left when running on battery power.
-But of course this is open for debate ;-) Anyway, you cant set `URxvt.cdmn.gauges.inverts` to a list of labels for which gauges should use inverted colors.
-BAT ist inverted by default.

 ## Miscellaneous settings